Infinity-2021/Infinity-2021/README.md

 - 🤩👋 Hey!
-We are Infinity-2021 Team from Army Kelechek of Jyldyz Academy
+We are Infinity Team from Army Kelechek of Jyldyz Academy
 - 👀 We are interested in everything related with IT sphere
 - 💥 We are currently learning FrontEnd
 - 📫 How to reach us @infinityteam.kk@gmail.com